 This article in a paragraph

-I’m feeling excited about shifting my focus from software engineering towards Interpersonal Communication Coaching.
-This means that I’ll spend more and more time enabling people to have more effective conversations.
-We’ll do this by training the “communication skills muscle” to a level that will allow anyone to handle their difficult conversations gracefully.
+I’m feeling excited about learning more about Interpersonal Communication Coaching.
+This means that I’ll spend more enabling people to have more effective conversations.
+I’ll help by supporting you in training your “communication skills muscle” to a level that will allow anyone to handle their difficult conversations gracefully.
 Interested in a preview session?